lino-framework/lino/docs/tutorials/human/index.rst

 About Humans
 ============

-This test application explains some basic things about humans (as the :mod:`lino.mixins.human` and :mod:`lino.modlib.contacts.utils` modules see them).
+This chapter explains some basic things about humans (as the :mod:`lino.mixins.human` module sees them).

 The database structure used for the following examples is very simple:

 .. literalinclude:: models.py

-We define a single model `Person` which just inherits :class:`lino.mixins.human.Human`.
+That is, we define a single model `Person` which just inherits :class:`lino.mixins.human.Human`.